Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 Start the interfaces for each I:O

-Do the first update of the MQTT brocker
+Do the first update of the MQTT broker

 You must have the following result :